github/docs/content/development/specs-algorithms-debugging/voice-prompt-triggering.md

 * PEDESTRIAN: 2 m/s=7.2 km/h
 * These are now also user-adjustable!

-### "Route calculated/Route recalculated"
-Is played after the route has been calculated or recalculated, together with saome base data, depending on the chattiness of the voice package selected.

-### "GPS signal lost"

-Is played after GPS signal has been lost for continuous 20 sec and this was not caused by user action.

-### "Make a U-turn when possible"

-Mostly suppressed now.
-Should only sound if no route in forward direction was found at all (e.g. if you are heading down a one way road), or if a route in forward directiom is decisively longer.

 ### Trigger Behavior
 Prompt type | Trigger
 --- | ---